wp-plugins/jonradio-display-kitchen-sink/readme.txt

 In the WordPress Admin panels, you should be in Posts or Pages submenu, on an Add New or Edit Page/Post panel.
 Please verify that:

 1. You see the Visual and Text tabs
-1. That the word “Visual” is black and “Text” is grey
+1. That the word "Visual" is black and "Text" is grey
-1. If the Kitchen Sink plugin is working, you should see two rows of icons:  Row 1 begins with a “B”, Row 2 begins with a drop-down box with Paragraph, Heading or something similar.
+1. If the Kitchen Sink plugin is working, you should see two rows of icons:  Row 1 begins with a "B", Row 2 begins with a drop-down box with Paragraph, Heading or something similar.
 1. If Kitchen Sink is turned off, you will only see one row.

 If the last point (see only one row) is your situation, then go to the Installed Plugins page of WordPress Admin panels.  *jonradio Display Kitchen Sink* should have a white background, not a grey background.
 Grey indicates that it is Not Activated.
 In which case, you could click on Activate.